xyproto/dateview/README.md

 calendar
 ========

-Simple web calendar for viewing dates
+Simple web application that uses Go, Negroni, Permissions, Moskus and Render.

+Meant to be used as a starting point for future web applications.